-We have issued our independent auditor's report on compliance and on internal control over financial reporting based on an audit of the financial statements performed in accordance with Government Auditing Standards dated September 9, 2013.
-Disclosures in that report, if any, should be considered in conjunction with this management letter.
+We have issued our Independent Auditor's Report on Internal Control over Financial Reporting and Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards.
+Disclosures in those reports and schedule, which are dated August 15, 2014, should be considered in conjunction with this management letter.